 The guidelines also include such arcane topics as U.S. citizenship requirements for borrowers; relocation rules for trailing homes and income; and, minimum standards for condominiums and co-ops.

-Loans failing to meet FHA mortgage guidelines do not get insured.Click to see today's rates (Mar 25th, 2017)
+Loans failing to meet FHA mortgage guidelines do not get insured.Click to see your FHA loan eligibility (Apr 26th, 2017)

 August 15, 2013, though, the Federal Housing Administration moved to relax its guidelines for borrowers who "experienced periods of financial difficulty due to extenuating circumstances".